2025 Speech from the Throne

 The Speech from the Throne of the Parliament of Canada took place on May 27, 2025, when Charles III, King of Canada, opened the new session of the 45th Canadian Parliament, which was the first after the 2025 federal election.
 Charles delivered the Throne Speech, his first as King of Canada, and the first for any Canadian monarch since 1977.
 He set out the Canadian government's legislative priorities for the following parliamentary session.

-Along with Queen Camilla, Charles travelled to the Senate through Wellington Street in Canada's state landau.
+Along with Camilla, Queen of Canada, Charles travelled to the Senate through Wellington Street in Canada's state landau.
 They were accompanied by the Royal Canadian Mounted Police (RCMP).
 At the Senate of Canada Building, the King read the speech from the throne in the temporary Senate chamber.
 The addresses to be directed to the King to thank him for the speech were then debated by Parliament.
-It marked Mark Carney's first speech from the throne since becoming Prime Minister of Canada after the Liberal Party won the election in the previous month.
+It marked Mark Carney's first speech from the throne since becoming Prime Minister of Canada and leading the Liberal Party in the election in the previous month.
 The title of the throne speech was "Building Canada Strong: A bold, ambitious plan for our future".

 Background

 Beginning in late 2024, after his election as President of the United States, Donald Trump began musing about annexing Canada, calling it the "51st state" and referring to then Prime Minister Justin Trudeau as "Governor of Canada".
 He also spoke about using "economic force" to get Canada to join the US, and soon after imposed punishing tariffs on Canadian exports, under the guise of national security.
 This led to an increase in Canadian patriotism, and also calls for the King to get more involved in diplomatic affairs.
-The King was seen to subsequently be more active in Canadian affairs, meeting two prime ministers in short order, publicly presenting a sword to the Usher of the Black Rod, and wearing more red than usual.
+The King was seen to subsequently be more active in Canadian affairs.
+In March 2025, he met with both Justin Trudeau and Mark Carney in their roles as Prime Minister to discuss the importance of Canadian sovereignty and he publicly presented a sword to the Usher of the Black Rod.
+In addition, King Charles was seen wearing more red than usual.

 On May 2, 2025, following the 2025 federal election, it was announced that there would be a speech from the throne on May 27, accompanied by a royal tour.
 The election, held on April 28, was won by the Liberal Party, with Mark Carney continuing as prime minister; he was elected by his party as leader in March.

 This was the third time a monarch has read the throne speech and the second such time a reigning monarch has opened a new parliament.
 Charles's mother, Elizabeth II, opened the 23rd Parliament and read the speech in 1957, and also read the throne speech to open the 3rd session of the 30th Parliament in 1977.
+At other times, the throne speech is read by the governor general or occasionally by the administrator of the government, in their capacity as representative of the monarch.

 Accompanied by Queen Camilla, Charles became the first monarch to use the new throne in the Senate building.